 At Cantey Foundation Specialists, we have the products and professionally authorized foundation contractors in-house that you need to permanently solve your foundation issues.
 Each of our contractors specializes in foundation repair solutions -- it's what we do every day!

 We'd like to show you how we can solve your foundation issues once and for all.
 Our highly trained teams will provide solutions for any and all foundational issues in your home.
 To help you decide, we provide each of our customers with a no-obligation free foundation repair quote.
-We proudly offer our repairs for foundation problems in Columbia, Charleston, Augusta, Simpsonville, Greer, Greenville, Spartanburg, Chapin, Lexington, Mount Pleasant, and all local areas!
+We proudly offer our repairs for foundation problems in Florence, Sumter, Columbia, Simpsonville, Greer, Greenville, Spartanburg, Chapin, Lexington, Mount Pleasant, and all local areas!

 Our free quotes come in writing and are prepared following an on-site inspection and personal consultation.
 We'll also provide you with a free copy of our foundation repair book.